mmEgoHand: Egocentric Hand Pose Estimation and Gesture Recognition with Head-mounted Millimeter-wave Radar and IMU: Methods

 $\bullet$ Angle FFT.
 There are phase differences between the antennas caused by the spatial location.
 We use angle FFT is executed on the range-Doppler heatmaps along the receiving antenna dimension to acquire range-angle heatmaps, which responds to the distance and angle information of the reflection objects.
+The angle information is illustrated at the horizontal axis and the distance information at the vertical axis in Fig.~\ref{fig:mmwave_signal}.
+The process can be formulated as follows:

+where $S_{ra}$ denotes the range-angle heatmaps, and $\mathcal{F}_{rx}$ refer to the FFT operation along the receiving antenna dimension.

 We concatenate range-Doppler heatmaps and range-angle heatmaps along the vertical axis for the deep network input, as shown in Fig.~\ref{fig:mmwave_signal}.
-In contrast, we do not preprocess IMU series.